 Well I really geared myself up for this one.
 I read there were 150 steps leading down the Eliza Scarp and that people use this as a training track similar to Jacob's ladder.
-So I decided to make life easier I would go down rather than up and then I would continue along the Swan River foreshore to Matilda Bay Reserve before heading back up Crawley Steps and into Kings Park (see separate blog post).
+So I decided to make life easier I would go down rather than up and then I would continue along the Swan River foreshore to Matilda Bay Reserve before heading back up Crawley Steps and into Kings Park.

-My return walk through King's Park took me off the beaten track.
-Having done the Law Walk a few years ago and knowing the views would be the same as the foreshore walk I had just completed to make this circuit I decided to head onto some of the less well known bush tracks.
+You can hike back up the Kokoda Track but I wandered along the river foreshore passing the Old Swan Brewery complex and continuing on to the western edge of Kings Park where i took the Crawley Steps back into the park.
+Having walked the Law Walk a few years ago and knowing the views would be the same as the foreshore walk I had just completed I decided to head onto some of the less well known bush tracks - Crawley Path then right onto Zamia Path.
 Having a map in my pocket I had a bit of an idea which way I needed to go but most of the paths eventually hit one of the main roads so you can't go too far astray.
 Some of the paths were paved (universal access) but others were either compacted dirt or sandy tracks so you would need to select a trail according to your walking needs.
 There were no wildflowers out but I imagine that during spring it would be amazing wandering through these lesser known tracks wildflower spotting.

 The bush tracks provide a stark contrast to the manicured gardens elsewhere in the park and most of the way the bush is fairly impenetrable on either side giving a sense of what Perth looked like before European settlement.